Symmetry-required Orbital Selectivity in Monolayer FeSe: Results and Discussion

 To get an estimate for $Z^{-1}$, we choose $N(0)=0.21$~states/eV per Fe, which reproduces the bands and the Fermi surface for FeSe in Fig.~\ref{fig:mass_exp}, and we estimate $\omega_0=0.05$~eV for the frequency of the magnon mode~\cite{Wang2016Jul}.
 From our DFT calculations, we identified the electron-magnon constant $g=0.93$~eV.
 With these parameters, we obtain a renormalization factor $Z^{-1} \approx 3.6$.
 Although there are uncertainties in $Z^{-1}$, the result we find is consistent with the difference between the experimental results in Fig.~\ref{fig:mass_exp} and the NM DFT result in Fig~\ref{fig:DFT_bands}.

+While our estimate for $Z^{-1}$ for the $x^2-y^2$ orbitals is subject to uncertainty, we expect that our result that the renormalization for the $x^2-y^2$ orbitals due to N\'eel fluctuations is significantly larger than that for the $\{xz,yz\}$ orbitals is robust.
+For the $\{xz,yz\}$ orbitals, $Z^{-1}$ is strongly suppressed by the form factor in Eq.~\eqref{eq:CB_M4} for intraband N\'eel fluctuations and by the large band energy splitting (1.2 eV) in Eq.~\eqref{eq:CB_M4_M3} for interband N\'eel fluctuations.

-The renormalized parameter $\mu_{x^2-y^2}$ will be dictated by Luttinger's theorem.
+Given $Z^{-1}$, the renormalized parameter $\mu_{x^2-y^2}$ will be dictated by Luttinger's theorem.
 Specifically, the renormalized $m^*_{x^2-y^2}$ and $\alpha^*_{x^2-y^2}$ will push up the $x^2-y^2$ band energy at the M point, enabling a band crossing with the $\{xz,yz\}$ bands.
 In the rightmost panels of Fig.~\ref{fig:bands_renorm}, we have implemented this approach using the $kp$ theory of Eqs.~\eqref{eq:kp_M12}-\eqref{eq:hybridization_kp}, choosing unrenormalized parameters that approximately reproduce the NM DFT results.
-We find that choosing $Z^{-1}=2$ renormalizes $m^*_{x^2-y^2}$ and $\alpha^*_{x^2-y^2}$ that yields agreement with our ARPES data.
-Here, we have also applied the Luttinger argument to renormalize $\mu_{x^2-y^2}$.
-This yields a gapped dispersion, consistent with our ARPES results for FeSe in Fig.~\ref{fig:mass_exp}.
+We find that choosing $Z^{-1}=2$ to renormalize $m^*_{x^2-y^2}$ and $\alpha^*_{x^2-y^2}$ and applying the Luttinger argument to renormalize $\mu_{x^2-y^2}$ yields a gapped dispersion, consistent with our ARPES results for FeSe in Fig.~\ref{fig:mass_exp}.
+(The variations in the bands with S concentration observed in Fig.~\ref{fig:mass_exp} can be mimicked by modifying the model parameters, including decreasing $Z^{-1}$ to account for the expectation mentioned above that the N\'eel fluctuations are less important in FeS.)

 Although the above $kp$-theory-based approach is consistent with our experimental results, we note that the renormalization of $\mu_{x^2-y^2}$ can be offset by a renormalization of $\mu_{\{xz,yz\}}$, and we have assumed that there is no such renormalization.
 To verify the Luttinger mechanism we propose here, in which the renormalizations of $m^*_{x^2-y^2}$ and $\alpha^*_{x^2-y^2}$ drive a renormalization only of $\mu_{x^2-y^2}$ (and not of $\mu_{\{xz,yz\}}$), we have also used a DFT-based approach (left panels of Fig.~\ref{fig:bands_renorm}).
 In particular, we introduce an orbital-dependent real self-energy for the $x^2-y^2$ orbitals and perform self-consistent DFT calculations; in this way, hybridization effects and all band/chemical potential shifts are automatically included.
 As discussed above, for the NM case the $x^2-y^2$ states lie below the $\{xz,yz\}$.
 As the strength of the orbital-selective interaction increases, the $x^2-y^2$ orbitals rise until a gap is formed.
 This occurs despite the existence of a $\Gamma$ pocket in the DFT calculations.
 Hence, all $k_F$s remain essentially constant for the electron pockets, in agreement with the Luttinger's theorem argument we used above.
 The increased effective mass of the upward dispersing $x^2-y^2$ state along M--$\Gamma$ is evident, as is the increased $x^2-y^2$ weight at the chemical potential.